About This Chapter

 2. Chromatic Music: Definition, Scale & Harmony

-This lesson will examine the history and theory behind chromatic music, which was once a symbol of insanity in the musical arts.
-Test your knowledge at the end with a short quiz.
+This lesson examines the history and theory behind chromatic music, which was once a symbol of insanity in the musical arts.
+Take a look at chromatic scales and harmony, and learn about the tricky Neapolitan 6th chord.

 3. Key Signature in Music: Definition & Concept